domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 ## YAML Basics

 In YAML, you can use boolean, integer, real, and string values, a list of these values, and a map consisting of key-value pairs.
-For example, a menu of a sushi restraunt can be represented by a list of maps as follows:
+For example, a menu of a sushi restaurant can be represented by a list of maps as follows:

 ```yaml
 - name: maguro